DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

   #align(center)[#text(size: 1.3em)[*Your journeys, truly always with you*]]

-  The first part underlines the personalization capabilities and the strong relation of suggestions with the conversation topic, while the second half highlights the free, offline access and the optional document organization functionality.
+  The first part underlines the personalization capabilities and the strong relation of suggestions with the conversation topic, while the second half highlights the free and offline access, in addition to the optional document organization functionality.

   = Financial plan <fp>